Our guide to the best putters 2019 has to offer, including models from recent launches from the likes of Scotty Cameron, Odyssey, Ping and TaylorMade

 Remember other variations of putter design like counter balanced versions, which feature a heavier head and grip to increase overall stability and promote a smoother tempo.

-(We include shopping links below to help you buy, from which we can earn a small commission)
+Bearing all this in mind, take a look at some of our favourite options below where we include shopping links below to help you buy, from which we can earn a small commission.

 Scotty Cameron Select